 The novel coronavirus disease (COVID-19) pandemic has been and continues to be a complex and evolving situation, causing unprecedented levels of disruption to the Company's business.
-Although the Company's assets are currently open and operating without capacity restrictions and business levels continue to recover, there remains significant uncertainty surrounding the full extent of the impact of the COVID-19 pandemic on the Company's future results of operations and financial position.
+The Company's assets are currently open and operating without capacity restrictions and business levels continue to recover, though there remains significant uncertainty surrounding the full extent of the impact of the COVID-19 pandemic on the Company's future results of operations and financial position, as increased labor costs and broad inflationary pressures continue to impact the economy.

 All of the Company's assets are open and have been operating throughout 2022.
 The majority of the Company's businesses were open and operating throughout 2021.
 However, Gaylord National remained closed during the first half of 2021 and reopened July 1, 2021.
 The Grand Ole Opry and Ryman Auditorium reopened for limited-capacity publicly attended performances in September 2020, and reopened for full-capacity publicly attended performances in May 2021.
-In addition, subsequent to the December 2020 downtown Nashville bombing, the Wildhorse Saloon reopened in April 2021.
+In addition, due to the December 2020 downtown Nashville bombing, the Wildhorse Saloon was closed from such event until April 2021.